TomatenKuchenDEV/docs/docs/games.md

 ---
 title: Games
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Lists all games of the bot.
+The bot has many games available to play, e.g. snake, Uno! and Connect Four.
 image: /img/game_snake.png
 ---